Module Mirage

 $ ssh-keygen -lf <(ssh-keyscan -t rsa|ed25519 remote 2>/dev/null)

-val git_http : ?authenticator:string option key -> ?headers:(string * string) list key -> ?pclock:pclock impl -> tcpv4v6 impl -> mimic impl -> git_client impl
+val git_http : ?group:string -> ?authenticator:string -> ?headers:(string * string) list -> ?pclock:pclock impl -> tcpv4v6 impl -> mimic impl -> git_client impl

-git_http ?authenticator ?headers tcpv4v6 dns is a device able to connect to a remote Git repository via an HTTP(S) connection, using the provided HTTP headers.
+git_http ?group ?authenticator ?headers tcpv4v6 dns is a device able to connect to a remote Git repository via an HTTP(S) connection, using the provided HTTP headers.
 The identity of the remote Git repository can be verified using authenticator.

 The format of it is: